Drought in Canada: History of droughts

+1999–2005 prairie drought

-Rarely has drought been as serious or extensive as the recent 1999-2004 episode.
-This was the worst drought for at least a hundred years in parts of the Canadian Prairies.
+The 1999–2005 prairie drought was the worst drought for at least a hundred years in parts of the Canadian Prairies, according to the Drought Research Initiative (DRI), a Canadian research initiative established in 2005 response to the historic drought and funded by the Canadian Foundation for Climate and Atmospheric Sciences (CFCAS).
 Well below normal precipitation was reported in areas of Alberta and Saskatchewan for more than four consecutive years extending from autumn 1999 to spring 2004.
 No single year on record between Medicine Hat, Kindersley, and Saskatoon was drier than in 2001.
 The years 2001 and 2002 may have also brought the first coast-to-coast droughts on record, and were rare as they struck areas less accustomed to dealing with droughts including parts of Atlantic Canada and the northern agricultural prairies (see Figure 1).
 Canada's Gross Domestic Product fell $5.8 billion for 2001 and 2002.
 In addition, previously reliable water supplies such as streams, wetlands, reservoirs, and groundwater were placed under stress and often failed.
 For example, the number of natural Prairie ponds in May 2002 was the lowest on record while in 2001, Great Lakes-St. Lawrence water levels plunged to their lowest point in more than 30 years, thereby significantly increasing marine transportation costs.
 In British Columbia and Manitoba, hydro-electric generation was curtailed, necessitating additional purchases of power from neighboring jurisdictions.
 In 2002, the incidence of forest fires in Alberta increased to five times the ten-year average while in summer 2003, populated regions of interior British Columbia were stricken by drought-enhanced fires.
 Long-lasting impacts include soil degradation by wind erosion and deterioration of grasslands that could take decades and longer to recover.